top of page

 It dawned on me that I wasn’t cleaned up for this.
 I had been driving hard, three straight days with little to no rest.
 I was really smelly, you know.
 I didn’t smoke back then, but I reeked so bad that I smoked a cigar to try to make myself smell better!
 That’s how bad I thought I stunk.

 Everyone lined up.
 They all came out like robots, staring straight ahead.
 Only Goering was in uniform and he was in his dress whites.
 It was told to me that Goering was hand-picked by Hitler to negotiate on behalf of Germany after the surrender.
-Hitler announced his plans to commit suicide, and his loyalty to Goering was very evident.
-No one made eye contact with us, they all knew, they all had to know….the grim faces they made out of innocent people were on their conscience…''
+Hitler told very few that he was going to commit suicide, and his loyalty to Goering was very evident.
+No one made eye contact with us, they all knew, they all had to know… the grim faces they made out of innocent people were on their conscience…''

 Hermann Goering, One of the Architects of the Third Reich